October 28, 2007

 The scheduled departure of Astroland from Coney Island, the move from Greenwich Village of the fabled Shopsin’s restaurant, the ouster of the Playpen sex shop from Times Square — the gentrification of swaths of New York is hardly new.
 But when the changes are chronicled in one place, their pace is staggering and, seen through Mr. Moss’s eyes, alarming and depressing.

 Those who contend that an unprecedented influx of money, combined with rapid development, is causing the city to lose its soul need look no further for evidence than Mr. Moss’s blog.
 It reads like an obituary to a disappearing city, with Astor Place as the “epicenter of evil.”

 Until a few years ago, Mr. Moss used to exit the No. 6 train at Astor Place.
-On his way to his apartment on First Avenue and Seventh Street, he cut through a parking lot where the Sculpture for Living now stands, past a stall selling secondhand pornography and vintage men’s magazines.
+On his way to his apartment, he cut through a parking lot where the Sculpture for Living now stands.

-"There used to be such a great view from here, and now there is this glass wall,” says Mr. Moss, who is 36 and who conceals himself behind a pair of tortoise-shell sunglasses and a gray Fedora, bought 15 years ago in a store in the Village. (“The shop has gone,” he said, “but the hat remains.”)
+"There used to be such a great view from here, and now there is this glass wall,” says Mr. Moss, who conceals himself behind a pair of tortoise-shell sunglasses and a gray Fedora, bought 15 years ago in a store in the Village. (“The shop has gone,” he said, “but the hat remains.”)

 He also conceals his real name, worried that disclosing it will jeopardize his day job as a freelance writer.
 He chose the first part of his pseudonym, he said, because Jeremiah “was the prophet of doom who nobody listened to until it was too late.”